Likelihood-based Missing Data Analysis in Crossover Trials: Introduction

-To the best of our knowledge this is the first work involving multivariate crossover studies with missing responses.
+To the best of our knowledge, this is the first work involving multivariate crossover studies with missing responses.
 Though originally developed for agricultural sciences, crossover trials are nowadays frequently used in clinical trials and biological studies to evaluate treatment effects.
-These trials are most useful for comparing treatments for chronic or long term diseases, such as asthma, rheumatism, hypertension etc. Note that one useful advantage of crossover studies is that they require a smaller number of participants.
-However, due to smaller number of recruits, reliable statistical inference is harder to make when some responses are randomly missing.
+These trials are most useful for comparing treatments for chronic or long-term diseases, such as asthma, rheumatism, hypertension, etc. Note that one useful advantage of crossover studies is that they require a smaller number of participants.
+However, due to the smaller number of recruits, reliable statistical inference is harder to make when some responses are randomly missing.

-\section{Case study: multivariate crossover trial of oral prednisone}
+\section{Case Study: Multivariate Crossover Trial of Oral Prednisone}

 We use a gene expression dataset from (\citet{Leaker2016}) as a case study.
-The dataset is publicly available from the NCBI Gene Expression Omnibus (\citet{Clough2016}).
-In the gene expression study results from a randomized double-blind, placebo-controlled, three-period, crossover trial are considered to evaluate the effects of two single doses of oral prednisone (10 mg, 25 mg) on inflammatory mediators measured in nasal exudates after nasal allergen challenge in susceptible individuals with allergic rhinitis.
-All subjects have a history of seasonal asthma rhinitis to grass pollen and also a positive result from the intraepidermal skin prick test to grass pollen extract.
-There are a total of seventeen subjects enrolled in the study, assigned to three treatment sequences/groups.
-Some missing observations (particularly) in the third period are also recorded.
-The main interest here is to study the effect of treatments and genes on allergic reaction to grass pollen.
+The dataset is publicly available from the NCBI Gene Expression Omnibus (\citet{Clough2016}) and can be accessed using the hyperlink, \href{https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE67200}{nasal mRNA data}.
+The gene expression study results from a randomized, double-blind, placebo-controlled, three-period, crossover trial.
+It is to assess the effects of two single doses of oral prednisone (10 mg, 25 mg) on inflammatory mediators measured in nasal exudates after a nasal allergen challenge in susceptible individuals with allergic rhinitis.
+All subjects have a history of seasonal asthma rhinitis to grass pollen and a positive result from the intraepidermal skin prick test to grass pollen extract.
+The study involves seventeen subjects assigned to three treatment sequences/groups.
+There are also some missing observations (particularly in the third period).
+The main objective of this study is to determine the effect of treatments and genes on allergic reactions to grass pollen.
+The outcomes measured are a fold change of mRNA expression levels (pg ml$^{-1}$), \textit{i.e.,} changes in gene expression values for ten genes recorded in the nasal allergen challenge. \Cref{fig:study design} and \Cref{tab:mis responses} describe the study design.